biodash/biodash.github.io/content/codeclub/S02E03_rmarkdown/index.md

 ------------------------------------------------------------------------

-## Breakout rooms
+## Breakout Room 2

 <div class="puzzle">

 For this exercise, you'll convert an R Script file into an R Markdown file.

-First you'll download the script file to your working directory.
+First you'll download the script file to your working directory (using the code provided below).
 Then open it in R Studio, copy the contents, and paste the contents into your demo.Rmd file (after the YAML header).
 Then work through making adjustments, and Knit at various times to check your work.

 There are various suggestions (in parentheses) for Markdown formatting throughout the script.